opt-tech/sbt-diff-project/README.md

-# sbt-differential-test
+# sbt-diff-project

 ### Make CI for sbt multi-project FASTER.

-Test only projects and their children in differentials between two git branches.
+Show projects and their children which are different between two commits.

 ## Installation